Mizux/li-ov4689/ov5640_exposure/README.md

 0x3502  | AEC PK EXPOSURE | 0x00  | RW  | Exposure Output Bit[7:0]: Exposure[7:0] Lower four bits are a fraction of a line; they should be 0 since OV5640 does not support fraction line exposure

 ## Measurement
-We have done some measurement of illuminance in manual exposure with the same scene, between the aldebaran ov5640 driver/solution and the leopard one.
+We have done some measurement of average brightness in manual exposure with the same scene, between the Aldebaran OV5640 driver/solution and the Leopard one.

 Here the measurement with Aldebaran Driver that you can found here [Aldebaran OV5640 driver](https://github.com/aldebaran/linux-aldebaran/blob/release-2.5.x/atom/drivers/media/i2c/soc_camera/ov5640.c#L1557).